newhavenrb/conferences/Frustration-Driven-Development.md

 From @benjaminoakes:

+* What he does:
   * Job: "Freelance Code Janitor"
+  * Ruby DCamp
+  * Ruby Freelancers